Martin D. Ginsburg: Personal life and marriage

 Shortly after graduating from Cornell in 1954, Ginsburg married Ruth Bader on June 23.
 Ruth said she and Martin decided whatever profession they pursued, they would pursue it together.
 The couple chose law, and both studied at Harvard Law School.

 Ruth was famously a terrible cook, and Martin soon discovered that if he wanted to enjoy good food with his family, he would have to learn how to cook himself.
 Starting with the Escoffier Cookbook, Martin became an accomplished French chef in his own right.
-Ruth found herself expelled from the kitchen by her children who preferred the meals Marty would make to hers.
+Ruth found herself expelled from the kitchen by her children who preferred the meals Marty would prepare to hers.

 Cooking also proved to be a shared common interest with Maureen Scalia, and established Martin as a welcome addition with the Supreme Court spouses.
 Martha-Ann Alito would compile many of the recipes Marty had shared over the years and publish Chef Supreme as a gift for Ruth on Martin's passing in 2010.
 Ruth loved the cookbook and asked that it be offered for sale through the court's gift shop.

 Martin and Ruth are the parents of Jane Carol Ginsburg (born 1955), and James Steven Ginsburg (born 1965).
 Martin often told people how he did not make Law Review at Harvard, and Ruth did, sharing how he was proud of her successes, even when they were above his own.
 However, as he was very successful in his career as a tax attorney, the couple enjoyed supporting one another and maintaining balance.
 Ginsburg was quoted as saying, "We had nearly two whole years far from school, far from career pressures and far from relatives, to learn about each other and begin to build a life."
 They thrived in their own domains.
 As his lighthearted self, Martin liked to say he was very lucky to have gotten in on an incredible journey by marrying Ruth, on her pathway to the Supreme Court.